AnyFetch/developers.anyfetch.com/blueprint.md

 > Be careful: the user will be migrated to the new company.
 To create a new subcompany, the best practice is to create a new admin (`POST /users`) before, then create the new company while connected with the new user.

+> * `401 UnauthorizedError`: you did not specify any credentials, or you're using a non-supported `Authorization` scheme
+> * `401 InvalidCredentialsError`: you did not specify a token, or your token is invalid / has been revoked.
+> * `403 ForbiddenError`: you are not an administrator for this account.
+> * `403 NotAuthorizedError`: you are trying to migrate the last admin from your company.
+> * `409 MissingParameterError`: you forgot to specify `name`
+> * `409 MissingParameterError`: `hydraters` is not a JSON array.

 + Request (application/json)